 Risk factors you can't change

-You can't change the following risk factors for a transient ischemic attack and stroke.
+You can't change the following risk factors for a TIA and stroke.
 But knowing you're at risk can motivate you to change your lifestyle to reduce other risks.

 - Family history.
 Your risk may be greater if one of your family members has had a TIA or a stroke.